djalbat/propagate-cli/README.md

 Propagate updated packages throughout a project.

-Managing dependencies can be irksome if your project relies on more than a few frequently updated packages.
+Managing dependencies can be tiresome if your project relies on more than a few frequently updated packages.
 Consider the following dependency graph.
 Here the solid lines represent dependencies, the dotted lines developer dependencies:

 ---
                                              alice